bhandarihardik/Hospital-project/README.md

 # Hospital-project
-Best and Simple hospital webpage using < Django >
+Simple hospital webpage using < Django >

    Here some { Screenshots } :